ChrisYangS/INFO408_PROJECT/README.md

     - When users or customers perform queries through the BI interface, the system recalculates and updates the aggregated data in real-time, ensuring that the insights provided are current and accurate.

+In addition to the key aspects of the data migration project described, there are specific requirements for the new system, considering high-efficiency data analytics, data normalization to avoid data duplications, and high performance on both read and write data operations.
+These requirements are essential for the success of the project:

+1. **High-Efficiency Data Analytics, Especially for Performing Aggregations**:

+    - The new system should be optimized for data analytics tasks, especially when performing aggregations on large datasets.
+    - It should support efficient grouping, filtering, and summarization of data to enable complex analytical queries.
+    - Utilizing features like indexing, query optimization, and parallel processing can significantly enhance data analytics performance.

+2. **Data Normalization to Avoid Data Duplications**:

+    - Data normalization is a key requirement to ensure efficient data storage and integrity.
+    - Redundant data should be minimized or eliminated through proper table design, relationships, and normalization techniques.
+    - Normalized data structures enhance data consistency, reduce storage costs, and simplify data maintenance.

+3. **High Performance on Read and Write Data Operations**:

+    - The new system should be capable of handling high volumes of both read and write operations efficiently.
+    - Write operations, such as data ingestion and updates, should be optimized to minimize latency and ensure real-time data availability.
+    - Read operations, including data retrieval and analytics queries, should be executed with minimal response times to support timely decision-making.
+    - Caching mechanisms, partitioning strategies, and load balancing can contribute to achieving high-performance data access.

+4. **Scalability and Elasticity**:

+    - The system should be designed to scale horizontally and vertically to accommodate growing data volumes and increasing user loads.
+    - Elasticity features, such as automatic resource provisioning and scaling, can ensure optimal performance during peak usage periods.

+5. **Data Quality and Integrity**:

+    - Data quality checks and validation processes should be integrated into data pipelines to maintain data integrity.
+    - Implementing data quality rules and constraints can help prevent inaccurate or incomplete data from being stored in the database.

+6. **Security and Access Control**:

+    - Robust security measures, including authentication, authorization, and encryption, should be in place to protect sensitive data.
+    - Access control mechanisms should be enforced to restrict unauthorized access to data.

+7. **Monitoring and Optimization**:

+    - Continuous monitoring of system performance and resource utilization is essential to identify bottlenecks and optimize query execution.
+    - Proactive performance tuning, database maintenance, and regular backups should be part of system operations.

+8. **Documentation and Training**:
+    - Comprehensive documentation of the database schema, data dictionary, and query optimization techniques should be available for system administrators and data analysts.
+    - Training programs should be provided to ensure that the team can effectively use the system for analytics and reporting.

 This project is essential for Airbnb to modernize its data infrastructure, ensuring that data from the old system is seamlessly integrated into the new